hackergrrl/git-ssb-intro/README.md

 appendable only by the private key holder (you).

-The final piece of SSB that makes it all work is the gossip protocol: when you run scuttlebot, you become a peer in a network of other scuttlebot users.
+The final piece of SSB that makes it all work is the gossip protocol: when you run scuttlebutt, you become a peer in a network of other scuttlebutt users.
 You can choose to 'follow' other people's personal logs.
 As a result, whenever you see that user (or any user that follows that user too) online, you can retrieve their latest log entries from them.
 All without any central server or central